 How to separate the digits of a number in Python

 Learn how to separate the digits of a number in Python.
-This guide covers various methods, tips, real-world uses, and common error debugging.
+Explore various methods, tips, real-world uses, and common error debugging.

 Converting number to string and iterating through characters